Lauren Dascalo Gets Steamy In Risqué Lingerie For Racy Double Update

 "Love the look, very hot with glasses," remarked a fourth user.

 The steamy update came just one day after Lauren brought some serious heat to the app by going pantsless and posing with her legs spread open.
-So far, that post has reeled in 19,000 from her eager audience.
+So far, that post has reeled in 19,000 likes from her eager audience.